WhatsApp

 In Singapore, where hawker centres are abundant and local delicacies are highly sought after.
 It is important to be aware of which foods to avoid in order to better manage acid reflux.

-In this article, I will be discussing common trigger foods for acid reflux and highlighting local dishes that should be avoided.
+In this article, I will be discussing common trigger foods for acid reflux also know as GERD and highlighting local dishes that should be avoided.
 I will also provide suggestions for alternative options and stress the importance of consulting a doctor for personalised advice.

-The foods you eat play a significant role in triggering or intensifying acid reflux.
-Certain foods relax the lower esophageal sphincter (LES)—the muscle that keeps stomach acid where it belongs—or increase acid production.
-If you’re looking to manage your symptoms, here’s a guide to acid reflux/GERD foods to avoid.
+If you’re experiencing acid reflux or heartburn, the foods you eat play a significant role in triggering or intensifying your symptoms.
+Certain foods can relax the lower esophageal sphincter (LES)- the muscle that keeps stomach acid where it belongs-or increase acid production, leading to that uncomfortable burning sensation.

 Oranges, grapefruits, lemons, and other acidic fruits are known to aggravate acid reflux.
 Their high acidity directly contributes to heartburn and discomfort.